How to Write a Business Plan for a Pet Business

 - Demographic, research and marketing data

-- Statistics (my article about pets spending and ownership would come in handy)
+- Statistics (an article about pet spending and ownership would come in handy)

 - Pictures of work you have done (a good selling point for pet groomers)